 At this point add the porcini mushrooms, season with salt and cook for 10 minutes over medium heat.

 Remove the garlic, add the cream and the chopped parsley, adjust salt and pepper and let everything cook for a few minutes so the sauce reduces slightly.
-If it seems too thick you can loosen it with some milk.
+If it seems too thick you can loosen it with a little milk.

 Meanwhile bring plenty of salted water to a boil and cook the tagliatelle, leaving them al dente.